vkonton/vkonton.github.io/about.md

 permalink: /about/
 ---

-I am currently a Computer Science PhD student at University of [Wisconsin-Madison][uwm], where I am fortunate to be advised by Professor [Christos Tzamos][tzamos-page].
-I am particularly interested in algorithms and learning theory.
-Lately, I mostly think about efficient and robust algorithms for high dimensional inference problems.
+Hi!
+I am a PhD student at the Computer Science Department of University of [Wisconsin-Madison][uwm], where I am very fortunate to be advised by Professor [Christos Tzamos][tzamos-page].
+I am particularly interested in algorithms and theoretical machine learning.
+Currently, I am working on problems related to efficient robust inference in high dimensions.

 Before coming to UW-Madison, I studied Electrical and Computer Engineering at the [National Technical University of Athens][ece-ntua] where I was very lucky